Some Colombians fear ex-paramilitary leader deported from US

 Some of Giraldo’s victims fear he will regain control of the Sierra Nevada de Santa Marta now that he is back in Colombia.
 They cited their fear as the reason for declining interview requests from the AP.

-Even though Giraldo’s group, the Tayrona Bloc, demobilized in February 2006, some of its 1,100 members, including a number of Giraldo’s relatives, continued to commit crimes in the Colombian Caribbean.
+Even though Giraldo’s group, the Tayrona Bloc, demobilized in February 2006, some of its 1,100 members, including a number of Giraldo’s relatives, continued to commit crimes.

 “The heirs of Hernán Giraldo, quite numerous due to the fact that he exercised sexual violence against girls and adolescents, were divided in a dispute for power, in which, since 2007, 12 armed groups have taken part,” the national Ombudsman’s Office said in a 2018 report.